GoogleChrome/web.dev/src/site/content/en/payments/registering-a-web-based-payment-app/index.md

 {% Aside 'caution' %}
-While a single payment method identifier can support multiple payment apps, JIT-registration happens only when the payment method manifest points to a single payment app.
+While a single payment method identifier can support multiple payment apps, JIT registration happens only when the payment method manifest points to a single payment app.
 {% endAside %}